State could lose €2bn in corporation tax under OECD proposals, Donohoe warns

 Economy

-In his update, the Minister also upgraded his growth forecast for the Irish economy for 2020 to 3.9 per cent and to average of 3 per cent for 2020-2025 period, to take account of the extension to the Brexit timeline and on the assumptionthat a free trade deal between the EU and UK is successfully negotiated.
+In his update, the Minister also upgraded his growth forecast for the Irish economy for 2020 to 3.9 per cent, and to average of 3 per cent a year for period the up to 2025, to take account of the extension to the Brexit timeline and on the assumptionthat a free trade deal between the EU and UK is successfully negotiated.

 Mr Donohoe also said he was projecting a budgetary surplus of 0.7 per cent or €2.6 billion for last year, which is significantly up on the 0.4 per cent previously projected.